 Deploying his extensive jury trial advocacy experience,combined with his civil law expertise Christopher is instructed in a wide range of Coroner's Inquest matters including cases involving death in custody, work accidents, road accidents and deaths related to allegations of clinical negligence.

-Christopher is recognised for his wide level of criminal advocacy experience and is regularly instructed in serious cases such as homicide and complex financial crime, including as a leader.
+Christopher is recognised for his wide level of criminal advocacy experience and is regularly instructed in serious cases such as homicide, terrorism and complex financial crime, including as a leader.

 He has particular expertise and Court of Appeal success in issues surrounding the use and protection of informants, including procedural “know how", provision of discounts, Section 73 Serious Organised Crime & Police Act (SOCPA) “super grass” agreements, and informants identified by Court Order.